 16. Consent orders

-(1) The parties to proceedings or their practitioners may file a written consent to the making of an order in those proceedings.
+(1) The parties to proceedings or their legal practitioners may file a written consent to the making of an order in those proceedings.

 (2) Upon the written consent being filed, the registrar, a master or a judge may settle, sign and seal the order without any other application being made in any case in which, in the opinion of the registrar, master or judge, the Court would make such an order upon consent of the parties or may bring the matter before the Court which may, if it thinks fit and without any other application being made, direct the registrar to settle, sign, and seal the order in accordance with the terms of consent.